-Profile: Nawaz Sharif - BBC News
+Profile: Nawaz Sharif

 There were public accusations the blockade had been launched at the instigation of some officials in the military's notorious Inter-Services Intelligence (ISI) agency.

-Analysts believe the military establishment wanted to put Mr Sharif under pressure so as to prevent him from expanding trading ties with India, a process begun under the previous government.
+Analysts believe the military establishment wanted to put Sharif under pressure so as to prevent him from expanding trading ties with India, a process begun under the previous government.

-Ahead of his third term, Mr Sharif had promised to turn Pakistan into an "Asian tiger", with new infrastructure and a government with "zero tolerance for corruption".
+Ahead of his third term, Sharif had promised to turn Pakistan into an "Asian tiger", with new infrastructure and a government with "zero tolerance for corruption".

 But problems have multiplied and the only economic highlight - the Chinese-funded $56bn China-Pakistan economic corridor - is years away from materialising.

-Last year the Panama Papers leaks unleashed a new threat for the prime minister which resulted in claims of corruption being investigated by the Supreme Court.
+In 2016, the Panama Papers leaks unleashed a new threat for the prime minister which resulted in claims of corruption being investigated by the Supreme Court.

-The allegations relate to his family's ownership of apartments in an upmarket area of central London, with questions being raised over the money trail that led to the acquisition of those properties.
+The allegations related to his family's ownership of apartments in an upmarket area of central London, with questions being raised over the money trail that led to the acquisition of those properties.

-Mr Sharif denied all wrongdoing and refused to resign from office until the Supreme Court voted unanimously to disqualify him from office.

-One judge said: "He is no more eligible to be an honest member of the parliament."